Mayerthorpe tragedy: Shooting

 The four Mayerthorpe Mounties entered the quonset.
-Outside the quonset, Constables Hoogestraat and Vigor heard two loud bangs, followed by several other sounds which they recognized as gunfire.
+Outside the quonset, Hoogestraat and Vigor heard two loud bangs, followed by several sounds they recognized as gunfire.
 They also heard screaming from within the quonset.
-Constable Hoogestraat ran to the radio to report "officers down".
-Constable Vigor started to the entrance of the quonset, when Roszko came out.
-He had a hunting rifle slung on his back, a pistol in his belt and a G3 semi-automatic rifle in his hands, and was seemingly relaxed.
-He then saw Constable Vigor and stopped, apparently surprised that there were more Mounties outside.
-He quickly recovered and fired two shots at Constable Vigor, who took shelter behind a police vehicle and returned fire with two shots from his sidearm.
+Hoogestraat ran to the radio to report "officers down".
+Vigor started to the entrance of the quonset, when Roszko came out.
+He had a hunting rifle slung on his back, a pistol in his belt, and an HK91 semi-automatic rifle in his hands, and was seemingly relaxed.
+He then saw Vigor and stopped, apparently surprised that there were more Mounties outside.
+He quickly recovered and fired two shots at Vigor, who took shelter behind a police vehicle and returned fire with two shots from his sidearm.
 Both of his shots hit Roszko, who staggered back into the quonset.

-Constable Hoogestraat was unable to make radio contact with the officers in the quonset.
+Hoogestraat was unable to make radio contact with the officers in the quonset.
 The RCMP Emergency Response Team was called by 10:13 am and arrived by 11:52 am from Edmonton, which is normally an hour away from Mayerthorpe.
-An armoured vehicle from the Canadian Forces Edmonton Garrison was called in, but subsequently stood down as not needed.
+An armoured vehicle from the Edmonton Garrison of the Canadian Forces was called in, but subsequently stood down as not needed.
 The Emergency Response Team sent in a Remote Mobile Investigator, a robot with a video camera attached, and determined that all four officers and Roszko were dead.

 The Fatalities Inquiry later determined that Roszko killed all four officers, who died almost instantly.
-Only Constable Johnston was able to return fire with one shot.
-Roszko then was wounded in the hand and in the thigh by the shots fired by Constable Vigor outside the quonset.
+Only Johnston was able to return fire with one shot.
+Roszko was then wounded in the hand and thigh by the shots fired by Vigor outside the quonset.
 The shot to his thigh fractured his femur.
 After he went back into the quonset, he turned his weapon on himself, and fatally shot himself in the chest, with the bullet entering near his heart.

-Roszko fired a total of 19 shots during the shootout, all of which were from the G3 rifle.
-Johnston was shot four times, Schiemann was shot three times, and Myrol and Gordon were shot two times each.
+Roszko fired a total of 19 shots during the shootout, all of which were from the HK91 rifle.
+Johnston was shot four times, Schiemann three times, and Myrol and Gordon two times each.